turingschool/curriculum/source/projects/real_time.markdown

 This is your last project at Turing, which means you're about to go off and be developers out in the real world.
 A big topic for Module 4 has been this idea of trade-offs.
 Your mission is to complete a base set of requires and satisfy the user personas described below.
 How you choose to approach it is up to you.
 Some possible approaches might be:

+### On the Server

 - Build a Node application that starts off just keeping all of the data in memory using local variables.
 This is problematic because if your process crashes it will lose all of that data in memory.
 On the other hand, it's simple to get up and running.
+Once you have the basic application up and running, you can use a simple key-value data store like Redis to persist your data in the event that your process goes down.
 - Build two applications: a Rails application that handles data persistence, providing an API, and serving static assets along with a Node application that focuses exclusively on pushing messages to client over WebSocket connections.
+You could use Redis to facilitate PubSub messaging between the two applications.

+### On the Client

 - Use jQuery for all updating and DOM manipulations.
 - Explore a front-end framework like Ember or React to handle all of the client-side concerns of your application.